And what HIP reformers don’t get

 Now the HIP industry is interested in DEAs

-In its desperation for strength in numbers, some voices within the HIP industry have even recently attempted to ring-fence DEAs into its camp, using the ploy of “green-washing” HIPs, and arguing that any abolition would not only be dangerous to the livelihoods of energy assessors (appealing to self-interest), but also the environment (politicians eyeing-up the green vote).
+In its desperation for strength in numbers, some voices within the HIP camp have even resorted to ring-fencing DEAs into its camp by employing a little 'guilt-play': the ploy of “green-washing” HIPs and arguing that its abolition would not only be dangerous to the livelihoods of energy assessors (appealing to self-interest), but also to the environment (politicians eyeing-up the green vote) - as if either do anything to save the environment anyway!

 I do think that’s low.
 HIPs have always relied on EPCs – or more succinctly, DEAs.
 That’s the Government’s fault for meshing them together when it should’ve kept them separate (boiler-scrappage scheme anyone?
 CERT?
 CESP?
 HES?
 Home Energy Advisor?
 Community Energy Advisor?).
 But we are where we are.

-And even now, whilst seducing DEAs into its camp, some reformers are happy to agree that EPCs slip back in the marketing process, presumably to sit on-side with current Tory thinking (leaving aside the EPBD2 requirement); but certainly to keep HIPs “in”.
+And even now, whilst seducing DEAs into its camp, some reformers are happy to quietly agree that EPCs slip back in the marketing process; presumably to sit on-side with current Tory thinking (leaving aside the EPBD2 requirement); but certainly to keep HIPs a legal requirement.

 On the podcast, Paul Broadhead admitted that, in hindsight, if the calamitous introduction of Home Information Packs in 2007 was played out again, AHIPP would have reached out to the DEA community and worked with it to overcome the hurdles – made eminent sense.

-Listen to it yourself: Podcast #20: AHIPP's Paul Broadhead (and please excuse the embarrassing intro which will probably make absolutely no sense today, assuming it even did then!).
+Listen to it yourself: Podcast #20: AHIPP's Paul Broadhead (please excuse the embarrassing intro which will probably make absolutely no sense today, assuming it even did then!).

-Any replacement or solution must be all-inclusive, otherwise Government, either through or because of its agents – the HIP industry – fails in its social, moral and legal obligations.
+Any replacement or solution to HIPs must be all-inclusive otherwise Government, either through or because of its agents – the HIP industry – fails in its social, moral and legal obligations.

 The economy is in for some tough times yet.
-To plough ahead with a patched quilt of reforms thinking another crash isn’t possible in the future is negligently delusional.
+To plough ahead with a patched quilt of reforms thinking another crash isn’t possible is negligently delusional.

 It has to be thought-through - from all angles - to be rounded.
 Whilst we expect Government to think in these terms, HIPs prove it didn’t.
 I have less faith that HIP Plc will do better.